tmedwards/sugarcube-2/docs/api/api-config.md

 };
 ```

-Attempt a new auto save only on every eighth turn and limit all other save types to passages tagged wtih `cansave`.
+Attempt a new auto save only on every eighth turn and limit all other save types to passages tagged with `cansave`.

 ```js
 // Using an `if` statement